permafrost06/podlp-translation/README.md

 # PodLP Translation Tool

+I needed translations for an Android app.
+The translators couldn't deliver XML, and it was too much work converting the different kinds of text (including RTL) into XML by hand.
+On top of that, they kept getting tripped up by things like HTML syntax and placeholders such as `%1$d`.
+So I just built a simple translation app.

-A small password-gated web app that lets translators (who don't touch code) translate the PodLP Android `strings.xml` into Indian languages, and lets you generate valid Android `strings.xml` files from their submissions.
+It's a small password-gated web app that lets translators (who don't touch code) translate the PodLP Android `strings.xml` into Indian languages, and generates valid Android `strings.xml` files from their submissions.

 ![Screenshot of the PodLP Translation tool](screenshot.png)